Privacy Policy

 As part of this technical procedure, Google obtains knowledge of personal data, such as the IP address of the data subject, which serves Google, among other things, to trace the origin of visitors and clicks and subsequently enable commission settlements.

-By means of the cookie, personal information is collected, such as the access time, the location, from which an access originated and the frequency of visits to our website by the affected person, stored.
-For each a25> visit to our website, this personal data, including the IP address of the by the data subject used Internet connection, to Google in the United States of America.
-This personal data is stored by Google in the United States of America stored.
-Google discloses this via the technical process collected personal data under certain circumstances to third parties further.
+Cookies store personal information, such as access time, location of access, and the frequency of visits to our website by the individual.
+Every time you visit our website, this personal data—including the IP address used by the individual—is transferred to Google in the United States of America.
+This personal data is stored by Google in the United States of America.
+Google may share the personal data collected through these technical processes with third parties.

 As described above, the data subject can prevent the setting of cookies by our website at any time by means of a corresponding setting in the Internet browser used and thus permanently object to the setting of cookies.
 Such a setting in the Internet browser used would also prevent Google from setting a cookie on the information technology system of the data subject.
 In addition, a cookie already set by Google Analytics can be deleted at any time via the Internet browser or other software programs.